XAHICO/vertigo/README.md

 Vertigo uses a real Chromium browser to log into web applications — not HTTP replay, not hardcoded form selectors.

 - **ML-guided form detection** — the cloud classifier identifies login forms from DOM structure and text features, achieving reliable detection even on custom-styled or JavaScript-rendered auth pages
-- **Multi-strategy submission** — tries all discovered submit triggers with proper event dispatch to satisfy JS-validated forms
+- **Multi-strategy submission** — tries all discovered submit triggers with proper event dispatch to handle JS-validated forms
 - **Session capture** — extracts cookies, localStorage, sessionStorage, and request headers into a portable session object for use by subsequent commands
-- **Success scoring** — a weighted multi-signal detector evaluates URL changes, cookie mutations, keyword presence, and form disappearance to determine whether authentication actually succeeded
+- **Success scoring** — a weighted multi-signal detector evaluates URL changes, cookie mutations, keyword presence, and form disappearance to determine whether authentication succeeded
 - **MFA / CAPTCHA detection** — surfaces MFA prompts and CAPTCHA challenges rather than silently failing

 ### Fingerprinting (`vertigo fingerprint`)